Skip to content

 This section of the toolkit outlines best practices for efficiently collecting PFAS samples within the community and effectively communicating with participants throughout the process.

-The Creating a Sampling Plan document offers guidance on coordinating with participants and provides strategies for expanding recruitment efforts.
-The Executing Sampling document includes practical advice and resources to support project teams during the PFAS private well sample collection process.
+Executing Sampling: includes practical advice and resources to support project teams during the PFAS private well sample collection process.

 A man prepares private well testing equipment while kneeling next to the wall on the outside of the house.